lash0000/SAMS-IPT102/README.md

 Also, this system have a RFID Integration for automated tracking process to handle attendance management.

+Additionally, you can play with my API stored publicly here no worries I can tell it just a hunch!

 ```powershell
 Only, the generated attendance report is main problem here I can go back here sooner.
 ```